 The varied warehouse fight in Rumble in the Bronx (1994) took 20 days to film.
 He had to teach the local crew how to fight in the H.K. style.
 Carrie Ng had a small role in Thunderbolt (1995) which was taken out of the final cut because she starred in an erotic film titled Passion Unbounded after being in Thunderbolt, but before its release.
 Jackie had already acted in movies with actresses who did naughty things, so Gordon should’ve left her in.
 Initially, Shanghai Knights was to be a darker action comedy where the duo played by Owen Wilson and Jackie were to confront Jack the Ripper.
 This meant that the title would have to be Shanghai Dusk yet the producers wanted to have a decidedly British title.
 As a result, the title was changed along with the story.
 Jack was reduced to a cameo.

 In Mr. Nice Guy (1997), Jackie’s skirmish with Gary Shambrooke in Giancarlo’s mansion was removed because of a nude painting.
-Gary (the thug who can be seen above) was nicknamed “Gwah-Sow-Gary” by the Chinese crew members (amongst other names like RoboCop) when they saw him perform authentic Buck Sing styles (of Choy Lay Fut) that are rarely known outside China.
+Gary (the thug who can be seen below) was nicknamed “Gwah-Sow-Gary” by the Chinese crew members (amongst other names like RoboCop) when they saw him perform authentic Buck Sing styles (of Choy Lay Fut) that are rarely known outside China.
 He said: “I only did it because of the martial arts.
 I have done heaps of extra work and a fight scene on Hey Hey It’s Saturday.
 I just wanted to see what it was like on the sets.
 They make the story up as they go – they just tell you what to do and you have to do it.
 You don’t pull any punches; it’s all for real.
 They make you do it and do it until you’re all hyped up then you do it for real.
 Jackie really hits me with a chair.”

 Awarded a part in the movie after showing Jackie and his team his prowess, Gary was asked to bleach his normally brown hair white.
 They saw an opportunity to remind people of Dolph Lundgren in Rocky IV.
 Doing his own stunts throughout the movie left Gary with stitches in his leg after jumping through a window, but earned him the respect of the rest of the crew: “A lot of the Chinese did the stunts instead of the Australians because they were scared of the Australian guys hurting themselves.
 But I did my own stunts, I didn’t have any doubles.
 I had to eat about four chillis and I couldn’t eat for a week.
 I couldn’t sleep either.
 There was one scene that was taken out, I was beating up Gabrielle Fitzpatrick.
 I think it was too violent.”